Thermophoresis: Thermophoretic speeds for aerosol particles in gases

+with ν the kinematic viscosity of the gas.
+This assumes that the particle is larger than the mean-free path of the gas, or in other words assumes small Knudsen number.
+Note that the minus sign means that in dilute gases thermophoresis always moves particles down temperature gradients, i.e., towards colder regions.
+The kinematic viscosity of air under standard conditions is of order 10^{-5} m^{2}/s, and so a 10 K temperature change over a distance of 1 cm induces motion with a speed of order 0.1 mm/s.

 Applications

 The thermophoretic force has a number of practical applications.
 The basis for applications is that, because different particle types move differently under the force of the temperature gradient, the particle types can be separated by that force after they have been mixed together, or prevented from mixing if they are already separated.

 Impurity ions may move from the cold side of a semiconductor wafer towards the hot side, since the higher temperature makes the transition structure required for atomic jumps more achievable.
 The diffusive flux may occur in either direction (either up or down the temperature gradient), dependent on the materials involved.
 Thermophoretic force has been used in commercial precipitators for applications similar to electrostatic precipitators.
 It is exploited in the manufacturing of optical fiber in vacuum deposition processes.
 It can be important as a transport mechanism in fouling.
 Thermophoresis has also been shown to have potential in facilitating drug discovery by allowing the detection of aptamer binding by comparison of the bound versus unbound motion of the target molecule.
 This approach has been termed microscale thermophoresis.
 Furthermore, thermophoresis has been demonstrated as a versatile technique for manipulating single biological macromolecules, such as genomic-length DNA, and HIV virus in micro- and nanochannels by means of light-induced local heating.
 Thermophoresis is one of the methods used to separate different polymer particles in field flow fractionation.